 The broader one’s understanding of the human experience, the better design we will have. – Steve Jobs

 What (exactly) is Human-Centered Design?

 According to product design lead and design educator Francesca Sciandra:

 “Human-centred design is a framework that considers human perspectives throughout the design process.”

-The moral of the story is: The amalgamation of a human-centered design approach, and an out-of-the-box solution to deliver an incredible user experience is the key to a successful business idea.
+The amalgamation of a human-centric approach and an out-of-the-box solution to deliver an incredible user experience is the key to a successful product or platform.

 The Human-Centred Design Process

-Market Research: You can start by knowing what your existing competitors are up to, and how their customers feel about them.
-What things do their customers absolutely love about their solution?
-What customer expectations are they failing to meet?
+Market Research: You can start by researching what your competitors are up to and how their customers feel about them.
+What do their customers love about their solution?
+What customer expectations are your competitors failing to meet?

-At this stage, you need to gather your team for a brainstorming session.
-Start with educating your team to make them ideate from a customer’s perspective.
+The best way to start is by gathering your team for a brainstorming session.
+Educate your team to make them think from a user’s perspective.
 The main focus should be to get to the one-in-a-million idea through collaborative efforts.

 Look into the following tactics that can help build a positive and interactive ideation session.